The Ultimate Guide to SaaS Marketing Strategies for 2023

 If you have an industry-leading UX, your marketing performance will fly!
 Word of mouth will just happen.
 Social media will light up.

-One way of decreasing churn is to make longer plans available and you can make these more compelling by offering a great deal, this is one of the well-established SaaS marketing strategies.
+One way of decreasing churn (both subscriber and revenue churn) is to make longer plans available and you can make these more compelling by offering a great deal, this is one of the well-established SaaS marketing strategies.

 If you have a look at current industry norms, you'll find many SaaS companies offering 12 months for the price of 10 (or similar).